Get access to everything we publish when you sign up for Outside+.

 Nutritional Bonus: Not only is cod rich in protein and low in fat, it’s also a great source of three B vitamins – niacin, B6 and B12.
 B vitamins assist with digestion and maintain healthy nerve cells.

-If you're cooking for picky eaters who don't like spicy fare, lower the heat by removing the cayenne pepper entirely to create a sweet orange-cherry sauce.
+TIP: If you’re cooking for picky eaters who don’t like spicy fare, lower the heat by removing the cayenne pepper entirely to create a sweet orange-cherry sauce.
 Or replace the cayenne with 1 tsp Spanish paprika to add depth of flavor without the intense heat.